68.7 F

 Democrat led Senate panel kills efforts to track English Learner funding

-The Democrat led Senate Finance and Appropriations Committee has rejected a proposal to collect data on this issue.
+The led Senate Finance and Appropriations Committee has rejected a proposal to collect data on this issue.

 “That money belongs to the tax payer; and, in my view, the state should be funding its fair share which the House Budget works towards.”

-The House Bill 2032 directed the Virginia Department of Education to collect data about expenditures and proficiency for ELL students.
+The House Bill 2032 directed the Virginia to collect data about expenditures and proficiency for ELL students.
 The bill also required the identification of new support strategies, and that a status update be presented to legislators later this year.
 The Virginia Department of Planning and Budget, however, found that there was no fiscal impact expected, since data on proficiency are already collected.

 The proposal was approved by the House Jan.
 28 but not without some changes.
-The House Education Committee chair, Sam Rasoul (D-Roanoke), sponsored HB 1954.
+The House Education Committee chair, (D-Roanoke), sponsored HB 1954.
 Instead of removing the provision that would allocate additional state funding to ELL students, lawmakers incorporated it into HB 54.
 This bill failed as well, but it could be brought up again during budget negotiations.

 The Joint Subcommittee on Elementary and Secondary Education was created last year to review JLARC recommendations and replace the outdated formula.
 Sen. Mamie L. Locke (D-Hampton), the chair of the committee, asked the Senate Finance and Appropriations Committee on Monday to put the English Learner Funding Bill on hold, arguing the panel’s job isn’t done.